Connect with others who understand.

 2. Advocate for Yourself and Speak Up

-Although being a famous person may provide a larger platform for spreading PBC awareness, anyone can speak up about PBC and make a difference.
+Famous people may have a larger platform for spreading PBC awareness, but anyone can speak up and make a difference.
 If you want to make an impact, reach out to local reporters and news stations.
-Offer to do interviews, write articles, attend events, and more.
-The more you talk about PBC, the more people will know about it and will recognize it if it affects someone close to them.
+Offer to do interviews, write articles, and attend events.
+The more you talk about PBC, the more people will know about it and recognize it if it affects someone close to them.

-If you’d like to speak up on a smaller scale, start a personal blog about your experience living with PBC or share your experiences on social media.
-Another option is chatting about your experience with others on myPBCteam, the online support network for those living with the condition.
+If you’d like to speak up on a smaller scale, start a blog about what it’s like to live with PBC, or share your experiences on social media.
+Another option is chatting with others on myPBCteam, the online support network for people living with the condition.

-Speaking up can be stressful, so make sure you're feeling well before you decide to take this path.
-If you’re in a flare or your energy is low, you may want to choose a different way to advocate for PBC.
+Speaking up can be stressful, so make sure you’re feeling well before you decide to take this path.
+If you’re feeling unwell or low on energy, you may want to choose a different way to advocate for PBC.

 Learning more about PBC will help you know what to say when people ask you about it.
-The American Liver Foundation has a web page of straightforward facts about the condition.
-Knowing these will help you quickly answer questions and show people how PBC is different from other liver conditions.
+The American Liver Foundation has a web page with straightforward facts about the condition.
+Knowing these details will help you quickly answer questions and show people how PBC differs from other liver conditions.

-You can also direct medical staff to pages like these.
+You can also direct medical staff to that information.
 If they don’t know about PBC, you can help them learn.
 That way, they’ll be better able to help not only you but anyone else they come across who has been diagnosed with PBC.

-Even if you don’t have much energy, you can donate money to organizations fighting for people with PBC.
+Even if you don’t have much energy, you can donate money to organizations that support people with PBC.
 You may not feel like you have a lot to give, but every dollar counts.

 If you have the energy, donating your time to fundraising and events can help, too.
-You’ll not only work to improve life for everyone living with PBC, but you’re likely to meet others who also live with the condition.
+You’ll not only work to improve life for everyone living with PBC but will also meet others who understand what it’s like to have this condition.

-If you want ideas about raising awareness for PBC, talk to your PBC care team.
-The hospital or care center you go to may have awareness efforts or may be able to connect you with helpful resources.
-Oftentimes, hospitals have resources around disease awareness, but you have to ask about them.
-They may also be able to connect you with others living with PBC.
+If you want ideas about raising awareness, talk to your PBC care team.
+The hospital or care center you receive care may offer programs or resources to support awareness, but you might need to ask for them.
+Your care team may also be able to connect you with others living with PBC.

 The American Liver Foundation has different resources and services for people with PBC.
 You can call them or use their online chat option.